 Chagas Clinic- This clinic is small, but serves roughly 30 patients per day.
 It houses 3 consultation rooms, a laboratory, and an administrative office.
 Rotate through all 3 areas over the course of 4 days or more if requested.
 Learn the symptoms and progression of Chagas disease, observe the diagnosis and treatment, and identify the parasite under a microscope.
 This facility also conducts research on new medications and treatments.

 Tertiary Government Hospital- This hospital has 200 inpatient beds and an ambulatory care ward with outpatient offices.
-Rotate in internal medicine, ob/gyn, surgery, pediatrics, and oncology.
+Learn from healthcare professionals through rotations in internal medicine, ob/gyn, surgery, pediatrics, and oncology.
 This teaching hospital attracts local medical and nursing students, as well as residents specializing in pediatrics and internal medicine.
 This facility provides high quality care to working, middle class and retired populations with government health insurance.

 Center for Children & Adolescents (optional)- This NGO provides underserved youth with meals, counseling, and job training in cooking, gardening, and electrical repair.
 The center also operates a bakery to generate income.
-Volunteer teaching English and tutoring in reading and writing.
-Organize art, music or sport classes depending on interests and personal skills.
+Previous CFHI participants have volunteered teaching English and tutoring in reading and writing or co-organizing art, music or sport classes with the NGO staff depending on interests and personal skills.